Graphic by Barth van Rossum

 Understanding Power Dynamics Predicts Behaviour

-explains why certain interpersonal problems persist despite repeated intervention.
+why certain interpersonal problems persist despite repeated intervention.

 • Consistently seeks advantage in interactions